Dwijal/docker-in-a-weekend/23-Docker-Multi-container-Apps/README.md

 # Create a new Docker network for the multi-container application
 docker network create ums-app

-# List networks to verify the creation of the new network
-docker network ls

-# List any existing Docker containers
-docker ps
-docker ps -a

 # Create and run the MySQL container
 docker run -d \